 Round 1 Format

 Questions will be simple and short.
-Pairs of students (or solo if preferred) will each work on a single computer to complete as many questions as they can in the 40 minutes allowed.
-Each question will be worth three points.
-There will be a range of easy questions across three levels with most questions solvable in well under ten lines of code.
+Pairs of students (or solo if absolutely necessary) will each work on a single computer to complete as many questions as they can in the 40 minutes allowed.
+For the R1 senior set (Years 10-11 in England & Wales, Scotland S3-S4) , Q1-6 will be worth three points with Q7-10 worth five points.
+The junior set (Y7-9, Scotland P7-S2) has seven questions each worth three points.
+There will be a range of easy questions with most questions solvable in well under ten lines of code.

-Security is ‘low’ for Round 1 : this means that schools can allow different classes to take it on different days within the fortnight.
-The invigilating teacher is responsible for ensuring that no copies of the questions are distributed digitally (only in printed form) and that these are all collected in along with any rough paper at the end of the session.
+Security is ‘low’ for Round 1 : this means that schools can allow different classes to take it on different days within the competition date window.
+The invigilating teacher is responsible for ensuring that no copies of the questions are distributed digitally (only in printed form) and that these are all collected in and destroyed/retained along with any rough paper at the end of the session.
+Invigilation can be in online form if required (e.g. via a teams meeting and students sharing their screen throughout with an actively invigilating teacher).

-Students must be from Years 7-11 but there are no other restrictions on the pairings.
+Students must be from Years 7-11 (Scotland P7-S4) but there are no other restrictions on the pairings.

-Templates and details to facilitate Merit & Distinction certificates will be issued to participating schools along with their results.
-The top 50% of entries will be entitled to a merit certificate; the top 25% to a distinction certificate and students in those pairs will be entitled to enter Round 2 (either continuing in their pair or in rearranged teams – see below).
+Templates and details to facilitate Participation, Merit & Distinction certificates will be issued to participating schools along with their results.
+The top 50% of entries will be entitled to a merit certificate; the top 25% to a distinction certificate with students in distinction pairs (whether through the junior or senior question set) entitled to enter Round 2 (either continuing in their pair or in rearranged teams – see below).

 Round 2 Format (for those who qualify)